WYBC & Yale University celebrate B-Natural Kitchen

 What challenges did you have to overcome in starting your business?

-Year Business was started in New Haven: October 8, 2022
+Year Business was started in New Haven: 2015 – we bought the Bridal Trousseau on Main from Branford

 Why did you start your own business?